Physical Activity and Wellness Coordinator for the Cancer Center

 HealthScore is the main health coaching program offered by the CCSP.
 The goal of HealthScore is to help patients and survivors thrive by working with them where they live to focus on function, access to resources, and overall wellness.
 HealthScore achieves success if patients and survivors maintain physical function, have their unmet needs addressed, and are empowered and educated to become the major decision-makers in their care and survivorship.
 HealthScore is home-based, personal health coaching that includes physical, emotional, nutrition, social, and other supportive care.
 Health coaches help participants set wellness goals and address barriers to these goals.
 Special attention is given to using exercise and physical activity to improve quality of life and symptoms.
 For more information please call 919-445-4255.

-Get REAL and HEEL is a free in-person exercise and wellness program for cancer survivors of all types.
-The program meets three times per week for 16 weeks and is located at the Outdoor Education Center on UNC’s campus in Chapel Hill, NC.
+Get REAL & HEEL is a free in-person exercise and wellness program for cancer survivors of all types.
+The program meets three times per week for 16 weeks and is located at the Outdoor Education Center on the UNC at Chapel Hill campus.
 For questions, please call 919-445-4255.

 Digital Medicine Research Programs

 Researchers at the UNC Lineberger Comprehensive Cancer Center are learning about ways to improve how cancer patients and survivors feel and function through the use of activity sensors and other technologies.
 If you are interested in learning more about digital medicine studies through the CCSP, please contact: 919-445-4255.